bljohnsondev/comcutter/README.md

 filepath="$@"

 # Jellyfin passes the full path to the file as the command argument.
-# I perform a "sed" with regex here to strip off the directory prefix here
+# I perform a "sed" with regex to strip off the directory prefix here

 curl -X POST \
   http://localhost:8080/comskip \